muratk5n/thirdwave/en/index.md

 ---

-Everyone knows about US Vietnam War which ended in 1973.
-Most do not know however China started a war with them in 1979.
+Most know about US Vietnam War, ended in 1973.
+Not paid attn to however is China starting a war with Vietnam in 1979.

 ---